Governance Advisory Proposals (GAPs)

 The GovOps Governor and its timelock contract, through which Governance Advisory Proposals are submitted, are not connected to the ZKsync Protocol, the ZK Token contract or other ZKsync contracts at inception.
 However, proposers can still include onchain actions for Governance Advisory Proposals such as:

-Please refer to the GovOps Governor Proposal Process for a detailed outline of the GAP timeline and process.
+Please refer to the GovOps Governor Proposal Process for a detailed outline of the GAP process and timeline.

 Last updated